dylanaraps/pure-bash-bible/README.md

 <!-- CHAPTER START -->
 # Escape Sequences

-Contrary to popular belief, there's no issue in using raw escape sequences.
-Using `tput` just abstracts the same ANSI escape sequences.
-What's worse is that `tput` isn't actually portable, there are a number of different `tput` variants on different Operating Systems each with different commands (*try and run `tput setaf 3` on a FreeBSD system*).
-The easiest solution ends up being raw ANSI sequences.
+Contrary to popular belief, there is no issue in utilizing raw escape sequences.
+Using `tput` abstracts the same ANSI sequences as if printed manually.
+Worse still, `tput` is not actually portable.
+There are a number of `tput` variants each with different commands and syntaxes (*try `tput setaf 3` on a FreeBSD system*).
+Raw sequences are fine.

 ## Text Colors